ex0byte/ex0byte/README.md

-- 👋 Hi, I’m @dkt-10
+- 👋 Hi, I’m Dhairyawan Kumar Tiwari
-- 👀 I’m interested in coding,hacking,web development and android development
+- 👀 I’m interested in coding,web development and android development
-- 🌱 I’m currently learning python and hacking
-- 💞️ I’m looking to collaborate on ...
+-  I’m looking to collaborate on open source projects and web development projects .
-- 📫 How to reach me ...
+- 📫 How to reach me dhairyawantiwari@gmail.com

 <!---
 dkt-10/dkt-10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.